Harit Nagpal

 Harit Nagpal (born 2 November 1961) is the Managing Director and Chief Executive Officer of Tata Play, formerly known as Tata Sky, since August 2010.
-He has over three decades of experience in the industry.
+He has nearly four decades of experience in the industry.

 Career

-Prior to Tata Play/Tata Sky, Nagpal worked with Hutch/Orange/Vodafone in various capacities for 9 years.
-He has also worked with other brands such as Shoppers Stop, Pepsi, Marico and Lakme.
+Nagpal spent his first 15 working years in packaged goods industry with brands like Lakme, Marico and Pepsi.
+At the turn of the millennium he moved over to the services sector and worked with Shoppers Stop and Hutch/Orange/Vodafone before joining Tata Play (formerly, Tata Sky) in 2010.

 He took over as Managing Director and Chief Executive Officer of Tata Sky in August 2010.

-Before that He was Director Marketing at Vodafone Global.
+Before that He was Global Director Marketing at Vodafone.

-He also served as Director of Marketing and Business at Vodafone India Limited.
+He had also served as Director of Marketing and Business at Vodafone India Limited.

+He co-authored a case study on the subject of disruption "Tata Sky: Responding to a disruptive technology" which is now a part of the curriculum at the London Business School.

+His book "Adapt - To Thrive, Not Just Survive" was released in December 2023.

-Early life
+Early life and education

-Nagpal completed a BE in Chemical Engineering from Panjab University, Chandigarh in 1983 and an MBA from Faculty of Management Studies, University of Delhi in 1985.
+Nagpal graduated in Chemical Engineering from Panjab University, Chandigarh in 1983 and followed it up with an MBA from Faculty of Management Studies, University of Delhi in 1985.

+He is listed as an illustrious alumni of Panjab University and of Faculty of Management Studies, University of Delhi.

+He was born in New Delhi, India and spent his childhood between New Delhi and Roorkee, Uttarakhand.
+He is married with two children, Maanya Nagpal and Arsh Nagpal.